-The strange and profound conviction that people are immortal holds true regardless of race, religion, or culture, believe they are immortal.
-That is, people believe that part of ourselves—some indelible core, soul, or essence—will transcend the body’s death and live forever.
+Most people, regardless of race, religion, or culture, believe they are immortal.
+That is, people believe that part of themselves—some indelible core, soul, or essence—will transcend the body’s death and live forever.
 But what is this essence?
-And more important, why do we believe that it survives?
+Why do we believe that it survives?
 And why is this belief so unshakable?

-A new study led by two College of Arts & Sciences psychology researchers sheds light on these questions by examining children’s ideas about “prelife,” the time before conception.
-Postdoctoral fellow Natalie Emmons’ research, which was published in the January 16, 2014, online edition of Child Development, included interviews with 283 children from two distinct cultures in Ecuador.
+A new study led by two College of Arts & Sciences cognitive psychology researchers sheds light on these profound questions by examining children’s ideas about “prelife,” the time before conception.
+Postdoctoral fellow Natalie Emmons’ research, which was published in the online edition of Child Development, included interviews with 283 children from two distinct cultures in Ecuador.
 The study suggests that our bias toward immortality is a part of human intuition that emerges naturally early in life.
 And the part of us that is eternal, we believe, is not our skills or ability to reason, but rather our hopes, desires, and emotions.
-It suggests the existence of an equally profound notion: we are what we feel.
+It suggests, in fact, that we are what we feel.

 The study fits into a growing body of work examining the cognitive roots of religion.
 Although religion is a dominant force across cultures, science has made little headway in learning whether religious belief—such as the human tendency to believe in a creator—may actually be hardwired into our brains.

-“This work shows that it’s possible for science to study religious belief,” says coauthor Deborah Kelemen, a CAS associate professor of psychology.
+“This work shows that it’s possible for science to study religious belief,” says coauthor Deborah Kelemen, associate professor of cognitive psychology.
 “At the same time, it helps us understand some universal aspects of human cognition and the structure of the mind.”

-Emmons interviewed indigenous children from a Shuar village in the Amazon Basin of Ecuador.
-She chose the group because members have no cultural prelife beliefs, and she suspected that the children, who have regular exposure to birth and death through hunting and farming, would have a more rational, biologically based view of the time before they were conceived.
-For comparison, she also interviewed children from an urban area near Quito, Ecuador.
+Emmons interviewed children from an indigenous Shuar village in the Amazon Basin of Ecuador.
+She chose the group because they have no cultural prelife beliefs, and she suspected that indigenous children, who have regular exposure to birth and death through hunting and farming, would have a more rational, biologically based view of the time before they were conceived.
+For comparison, she interviewed children from an urban area near Quito, Ecuador.
 Most of the urban children were Roman Catholic, a religion that teaches that life begins only at conception.
-If cultural influences were paramount, she reasoned, both urban and indigenous children should reject the idea of life before conception.
+If cultural influences were paramount, she reasoned, both urban and indigenous children should reject the idea of life before birth.

 Emmons showed the children drawings of a baby, a young woman, and the same woman while pregnant, then asked a series of questions about the child’s abilities, thoughts, and emotions during each period: as babies, in the womb, and before conception.